sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ### Warning
-- MQTT capability is in early development and this tech preview is available under NDA.
+- MQTT broker functionality in Event Grid is in early development and this tech preview is available under NDA.
 Bugs are expected, and we look forward to feedback via email to askmqtt@microsoft.com.
 - Before deviating from the steps in this QuickStart, be sure to review the limitations listed below for the corresponding feature to avoid any confusion.